elasticdog/elasticdog-com/content/Watch/Collection.md

 ## Archive

-These are watches I’ve owned and worked on in the past, but have since sold or given them away.
+These are watches I’ve owned and worked on in the past, but have since sold or given away.

+- 1971 Timex Marlin